 This site is attempting to list, review and create some discussion about the best movies ever made about samurais, the warrior class that served, and helped shape the philosophies and culture of Japan for almost 1000 years.

-Although five of my top ten movie were directed by the great Akira Kurosawa, there are also movies by the most of the greats of Japanese cinema including, Masaki Kobayashi, Kenji Mizoguchi, Hiroshi Inagaki, and Kon Ichikawa.
+Although five of my top ten samurai movies were directed by the great Akira Kurosawa, there are also movies by the most of the greats of Japanese cinema including, Masaki Kobayashi, Kenji Mizoguchi, Hiroshi Inagaki, and Kon Ichikawa.

 The samurai movies are particularly interesting because they show the shifting values of the Japanese culture between the pre-World War 2 years and the post-World War 2 years.
 Before the war the focus of the movies was on loyalty to one's lord and one's clan.
 The family was not a priority and was only important in helping the samurai do his duty.